wp-papi/papi/tests/README.md

 ## Automated Tests

 Tests are automatically run with [Travis-CI](https://travis-ci.org) for each commit and pull request.
+You can check the current test status [here](https://travis-ci.org/wp-papi/papi).

 This is the current build status for `master` branch: